Landslides

 South West Monitoring Sites

 Transport Scotland has monitoring requirements for particular areas of the network with earthworks present.
-In the South West unit, we have a total of 16 sites comprising: 9 sites that require 6-monthly monitoring, 1 site requiring 12-monthly monitoring, the remaining 3 are monitored in the event of rock fall occurring.
+In the South West unit, we currently have a total of 16 sites.
+Our operating company, Amey, conducts monitoring of these areas on our behalf in accordance with the methodology outlined in the Design Manual for Roads and Bridges.
+Site monitoring regime comprises: 3 sites that require 3-monthly monitoring, 10 sites that require 6-monthly monitoring, 3 sites requiring annual monitoring.

 A76 Blackwood (GA5)